Posts

 Dungeons and Dragons

 Geez.
 Almost a year since my last post.
 Crazy how life just continues to happen, regardless of what you do.
 But I wanted to blog about something that's been going on since last fall...
 We bought a Playstation 5 last summer while we were in the States, and I dutifully packed it in my carryon to bring it home to Barbados.
 We bought it to replace the aging MacAir that we had been using for VPN access at home so we can watch US-based streaming services.
 Side note: have you tried accessing Netflix when you are outside of the US?
 Very interesting and an entirely different line-up of shows and movies depending on where you are.
 But I digress...
 So, a neat feature about the Playstation 5 , is it has its own VPN.
 And it works most of the time.
 So that's great.
 The first game we bought was Harry Potter .
-We each had our own character and if one of us had progressed further than the other, we would help them with the puzzles and stuff.
+We each had our own character and if one of us had progressed further than the other, we would help the other with the puzzles and stuff.
 It was fun.
-But then Baulder's Gate 3 dropped f
+But then Baulder's Gate 3 drop

 Why Chase Airline Elite Status?